cityofaustin/joplin/README/testing.md

 You can experiment with the test data used in publish_preflight by running `pipenv run python joplin/manage.py load_test_data_publish_preflight` on an empty database (`DROP_DB=on scripts/undockered.py` for now, better empty database creation script to follow).
 This lets you interact directly with the same pages used to `setUp` the test data for `publish_preflight/tests/test_information_page_publish_preflight.py`.
 You can create your own new test `fake_request`s to test new criteria.

+### Using Factories to make test data in the database

+The most basic way would be to:
+1. have joplin running,
+2. go into the shell like
+`pipenv run ./joplin/manage.py shell_plus`
+(or just 'shell')
+3. Import your factory:
+`from locations.factories import LocationPageFactory` `from base.locations import ServicePageFactory`
+4. `ServicePageFactory.create(parent=HomePage.objects.first())``
+or for a bunch `ServicePageFactory.create_batch(parent=HomePage.objects.first(), size=<integer of how ever many you want to make>)`

 ## Coverage

 Running pytest now also generates coverage reports.
 You can see this in a console, and also generate a browseable html coverage report.